Upload Additional Data to Analyze Employee Performance

 To start, we need to determine if Visier has already modeled our business question.
 The first thing we can do is look at the analytic objects to see if there's an out-of-the-box object that we can load data into that represents what we want to analyze or aggregate data for.

-To explore the analytic objects in the studio experience:
+To explore the analytic objects in Studio:

 - On the global navigation bar, click Projects.